asupekar/Seattle-University-borrow-and-lend/README.md

 # Seattle-University-borrow-and-lend

-Web application for  Seattle University professors to lend and borrow any item which is property of Seattle University from the website.
+Web application for  Seattle University professors to lend and borrow any item which is the property of Seattle University from the website.